node-ffi-napi/weak-napi/README.md

 the primitive types or constructor function created with `new`.

 Optionally, you can set a callback function to be invoked before the object is garbage collected.
-The callback will be invoked with `obj` as its first argument.

 ### Object weak.get(Weakref ref)